STAR0016/Ark-restaurant/README.txt

 Very Very Important:
 The following is the process for using this Ark Restaurant: Ordering and Management System:

-Just click on the script file    run.bat    located in the same folder as the README.txt.
-Do not close the CMD interface during the program's running！

 Since Manager cannot be created within this program, here we provide an account and password for those   who want to use the Manager function.

 Username: kk
 Password: cxy